techbyteinsight

 Panasonic S1 II vs Sony A7 IV

-- S1 II wins in build quality and video resolution (6K vs 4K).
+• S1 II is the best in terms of building quality and video resolution (6K vs 4K).

 S1 II vs Canon EOS R6 Mark II

-- Canon has superior burst shooting (40fps vs 9fps).
+• Canon also has better burst shooting (40fps 9fps).

-- Panasonic is more durable; Canon is better for sports and wildlife.
+• Panasonic is stronger, Canon more sports and wildlife.

 S1 II vs Original S1